-Become an expert in a market, instead of trying to trade everything.
-If you are interested in forex day trading, check out my EURUSD Day Trading Course.
-It has specific price-action strategies for trading the EURUSD in 2 hours or less a day.
+If you are interested in forex day trading, the EURUSD Day Trading Course has specific price-action strategies for trading the EURUSD in 2 hours or less a day.

 Disclaimer: Nothing in this article is personal investment advice, or advice to buy or sell anything.
 Trading is risky and can result in substantial losses, even more than deposited if using leverage.